 I initially had Alexander Technique lessons because I suffered from painful tension in my neck and back.
 I also hoped to improve a general overall lack of energy.
 My Alexander teacher helped me to understand that my reactions to the demands of life created strain and misalignment in my body.
 This contributed to the symptoms I was experiencing.
 I learnt to react with less tension and to use muscles in a more coordinated way.
 The tension disappeared and my energy and self-confidence improved.

 This experience motivated me to study the Technique in more depth.
 I read Alexander books, attended Alexander courses, and met many inspiring Alexander teachers.
 I was fascinated by this life changing Technique.

-In 2004 I decided to train to become an Alexander teacher.
-I studied at Cumbria Alexander Training School in Kendal in the beautiful Lake District for three years, full time.
+From 2004-2007 I trained full-time to become an Alexander teacher at Cumbria Alexander Training School in Kendal, in the beautiful Lake District.
 I gained valuable insights into how a desire to achieve goals ‘no matter what the cost’, can cause strained muscles, poor co-ordination and ill health.
-Reaching our goals becomes more effective when we are in balance throughout the process of getting there.
+Reaching goals becomes more effective when I am in balance throughout the process of getting there.
 This recognition has deepened my work with my pupils.

 I am a fully qualified Member of the Society of Teachers of the Alexander Technique (MSTAT).